IBM-Bluemix-Docs/java/microprofile-healthcheck.md

 ```
 {: codeblock}

 You can then check the status of the application with a browser by accessing the `/health` endpoint.
 The code returns a payload `{"outcome": "UP"}` when all is well.
-The following code shows you how to use MicroProfile Health APIs to indicate whether the pod is healthy or ready.
+The following code shows you how to use MicroProfile Health APIs to indicate whether the pod is working normally.
 The `call` method allows developers to provide check algorithm to indicate the health status of a pod.
 Something like nearly running out of memory is a good indicator for the healthiness of a pod.
 Checking for downstream database connection might be a good check for the readiness of the pod.
 If there is no specific check, you can use the following to indicate whether a pod is alive or ready.

 ```java
 import org.eclipse.microprofile.health.Health;